Ranni Assembly constituency

 Ranni is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Pathanamthitta Lok Sabha constituency.
-As of the 2021 Assembly elections, the current member of the Legislative Assembly (MLA) is Pramod Narayanan of Kerala Congress (M).
+As of the 2026 Assembly elections, the current member of the Legislative Assembly (MLA) is Pazhakulam Madhu of Indian National Congress.

 Local self-governed segments

 Ranni Assembly constituency is composed of the following local self-governed segments: